noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 ## What We Care About

 When we argue for one programming style over alternatives we are making a value judgement about programming.
 It is helpful to be explicit about what those values are.
-As I've written [elsewhere][fp], I believe the core values of functional programming are **reasoning** and **composition**.
+As I've written [elsewhere][fp], I believe the core values of functional programming are the two related concepts of **reasoning** and **composition**.
 Side effects stop us achieving both of these, but every useful program must interact with the world in some way.
 Therefore, replacing side effects with something more manageable is a core problem in functional programming.
 (If you're uncertain what is meant by a side effect, [this chapter of Creative Scala][substitution] goes into detail.)

 Nota bene: in this post I use the term *side effect* for uncontrolled effects, and just *effect* for effects that are controlled in a more desireable way.